data-to-insight/ssd-data-model/README.md

 - Additional ongoing [user research](#user-research) input

-## Data Object and Item Definitions

-Towards the overall data model, published for iterative review  [current data object/entity model](https://data-to-insight.github.io/ssd-data-model/).

-## Data Model
+## Data Objects Conceptual Model

-The data model defines a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the CSC system(s).
-The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Data Item.
+Towards the overall data modelling, published for iterative review  [current data object/conceptual model](https://data-to-insight.github.io/ssd-data-model/).
+Defining a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the CSC system(s).

-The datamodel is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.

 The project will use [GIT][git] to track and approve proposed changes to the safeguarding data standard.